-USATF Niagara to host the USA 5000m Race Walk National Championships at Upstate Holiday Classic in Rochester, NY.
-The meet is held at the Rochester Institute of Technology on December 28th.
+USATF Niagara will again host the USA 5000m Race Walk National Championships at Upstate Holiday Classic in Rochester, NY.
+The meet is held at the Rochester Institute of Technology on December 27th.
 Race Walk begins at 8am.

 Thank you for your interest in race walking!